 - Printouts from monitoring equipment

 Can I access my health records?

 Yes.
-If you would like to see your health records you can ask the clinician who is treating you or another member of staff.
+If you would like to see your health records you can ask the clinician who is treating you, or another member of staff.
 Alternatively, if you would like a copy of your health records please contact:

 Is there a charge?

-You can get copies of any of your records which are held either on a computer or in paper format; however, there will be a small administrative charge for this and you will be advised of the cost when you make your enquiry.
+You can get copies of any of your records which are held either on a computer or in paper format; however, there will be a small administrative charge for this and you will be advised of the cost when you make your inquiry.

 Under the Data Protection Act 1998, we are required to keep your health records safe and confidential.
 Every member of staff working for, or with the NHS, has a duty to keep any information that they come across completely confidential.